-There are many challenges in the GTM preview interface - many have likely noticed areas that could be improved.
+There are a lot of challenges in the GTM preview interface - many have likely noticed areas that could be improved.
 Data can often be difficult to read, and navigating the GTM preview can become cumbersome in large containers with numerous active tags.
-That’s where browser extensions help - they make data clearer and navigation easier.
+That's where browser extensions help - they make data clearer and navigation easier.

 That's why the Stape team made a simple Chrome extension to improve the GTM preview.
 The whole GTM team uses it, so we know it will help many people.